 XY includes a wide range of key reports and overviews on the role of men in building gender equality.

 Recent overviews of the ‘engaging men’ field include the following works.
-The EMERGE evidence review is a particularly valuable report on contemporary efforts to engage men in building gender equality across a range of issues.
+The EMERGE evidence review and the ICRW report are both particularly valuable reports on contemporary efforts to engage men in building gender equality across a range of issues.

 - Working with men: Strategies and challenges in engaging men in building non-violence and gender equality (the slides from a 4-hour workshop on this topic, Flood, 2016)